vinsol/solidus_favorite_products-old/README.md

-Spree Favorite Products
+Solidus Favorite Products
 =======================

-* Spree Favorite Products is an extension that allows the user to mark/unkmark a product as favorite from the product page.
+* Solidus Favorite Products is an extension that allows the user to mark/unkmark a product as favorite from the product page.

 * Admin can view which products have been marked as favorite, and by which users, on the Admin end.